 - 1 bunch Tuscan kale, leaves thinly sliced and thick stems removed

-- 1 cup low vegetable broth or water
+- 1 cup low sodium vegetable broth or water

 - Dash salt

 - ½ tsp dried basil

 - 12 ozs bowtie pasta or other short pasta shape

 - salt and pepper to taste

 - Parmigianno cheese for passing at the table

 - Start water boiling for pasta.